ChillWoW/vite-template/README.md

 ## Disclaimer

+-   This template has been made for the creation of FiveM scripts.

+    -   By removing some utils and hooks, you will have a perfectly functioning normal vite template.

--   I am aware that this uses tailwind version 3.x and this is intentional
+-   I am aware that this uses tailwind version 3.x and this is intentional.
-    -   This has been done like this because I have the need to use it currently at only 3.x
+    -   This has been done like this because I have the need to use it currently at only 3.x.

 ## Installation